 Ismael AbduSalaam is the founder and chief editor of BeatsBoxingMayhem.com.
 He is a member of the Boxing Writers Association of America (BWAA) and has written about boxing, music, film, and true crime for over 10 years.
 He is currently working on an organized crime book tentatively titled Terrors of Brownsville, which tells the true story of the rise and fall of four brothers during Prohibition-era NYC.
 A New Jersey native and lifelong Knicks fan, AbduSalaam is presently based in Atlanta, Georgia.

 Adam Abramowitz is the founder and head writer for Saturday Night Boxing.
-In addition, he is the moderator of the online Saturday Night Boxing community, featuring discussion and opinion from over 50,000 boxing fans around the world.
+In addition, he is the moderator of the online Saturday Night Boxing community, featuring discussion and opinion from boxing fans around the world.
 Abramowitz lives in Philadelphia, Pennsylvania in the United States.

 Ramon Aranda is the founder and editor-in-chief at 3 More Rounds.
 He also co-hosts the 3MR Podcast and is a contributor to Primer Round Magazine.
 Originally from Los Angeles, he currently lives in the San Francisco Bay Area.

 Daniel Attias of Sydney Australia, has contributed to various print and online media including Fox Sports Australia, Aus-Boxing, The Fight City and Australian Boxing Legends magazine.
 He is a member of the Boxing Writers Association of America and is an elector for the International Boxing Hall of Fame.